new-AF/my-backend-internship/week 1/Readme.md

 ## `POST /echo`

-Mandates request body be in JSON and have `message` key, and returns back the same value that was sent.
+Request body must be in JSON and have `message` key.
+It returns back the same value that was sent.

 Request: